History of the Argentina national football team: 1930 World Cup

 The Argentina squad that played the 1930 World Cup match vs. Mexico.

-In 1930, Argentina hosted a new edition of the South American championship, winning its second consecutive title.
+In 1929, Argentina hosted a new edition of the South American championship, winning its second consecutive title.
 Argentina finished unbeaten once more, defeating all its rivals in the group: Peru (3–0), Paraguay (4–1) and Uruguay in the last match played in the Estadio Gasómetro of Buenos Aires.
-Most of players that took part of the team would play for Argentina in the first World Cup organized by FIFA one year later.
+Most of players that took part in the team would play for Argentina in the first World Cup organized by FIFA one year later.

 Argentina was one of the 13 national teams attending to the inaugural FIFA World Cup hosted by Uruguay.

 In the inaugural match of the World Cup, Argentina defeated France 1–0.
 The national team then beat Mexico 6–3 and finished its run in the first stage by defeating Chile 3–1.
 Argentina qualified to the semi-finals where the squad widely beat the United States 6–1.
 On July 30, Argentina played its first World Cup final against Uruguay, but lost 4–2.